Can you really tell if a statement is true or false?

 Wrapping it up

 True/false questions are deceptively simple, yet they’re a powerful tool for testing knowledge and sharpening critical thinking.
-Which means by reading carefully, spotting qualifiers, and applying a quick mental checklist, you can turn those binary choices from a guessing game into a confidence‑boosting skill.
+By reading carefully, spotting qualifiers, and applying a quick mental checklist, you can turn those binary choices from a guessing game into a confidence‑boosting skill.
 Keep practicing, stay curious, and remember: the goal isn’t just to get the right answer—it’s to understand why it’s right.

 Advanced Applications: Beyond the Test